You definitely need a comfortable mattress to get quality sleep.

 - Odor concerns.
 Odors probably are the most common drawback in inexpensive foam beds.
 That’s because chemicals that are used for making foams have an initial odor that can transfer to the final product.
 Add it to the fact that the manufacturing process for cheaper foams might skip some filtration stages to reduce the costs — and you will understand why it’s recommended to aerate the mattress for at least 24 hours before sleeping on it.

-The average lifespan of a good but more affordable mattress is usually 2-3 years shorter compared to a medium or high-priced mattress.
-But, of course, there are low-quality products that may not even survive a year.
+Most mattresses of average quality can offer you proper support for about 6-8 years depending on their type (1).
+The lifespan of a cheaper mattress is usually 2-3 years shorter.
+But, of course, there are low-quality products that may not survive even a year.

 When Buying a Low-Cost Mattress Is a Good Idea